 much softer rocks, suggests that the total amount of water that

-flowed through the Sag may have been much greater than the amount
+flowed through the Sag must have been much greater than the amount

 that has flowed along the Missouri in the past 12,000 years!

 The sinuous channel along the lower part of the Sag